 Other risk factors for the development of cerebral palsy include:

 Although cerebral palsy is often considered a congenital (present at birth) syndrome, it can also develop after birth.
-A brain injury resulting from a brain infection (e.g., meningitis, encephalitis) or from a fall or accident is termed acquired cerebral palsy.
+A brain injury resulting from a brain infection (e.g., meningitis, encephalitis) or from a fall or accident such as a near drowning is termed acquired cerebral palsy.
 On the other hand, congenital cerebral palsy is a result of something going wrong during fetal development or during the birth process itself.
 It used to be believed that lack of oxygen during delivery was the main cause, but researchers now think this only account for about 10% of cases.

 A fetus develops from a single cell, which divides repeatedly to eventually become billions of cells.
 During the process, groups of cells become specialized to form all the different body tissues.
 Likewise, various types of nerve cells form and migrate to take up their proper places throughout the brain.
 This process is highly complex and, not surprisingly, errors sometimes occur that disturb the normal architecture of the brain.

 Errors could occur as a result of the following:

 - A fetal stroke that cuts off blood supply to the developing brain, causing brain damage.
 This can be caused by maternal infections or high blood pressure.